(C) 2005, G. Forrest Cook

 Power Requirements: +5V DC @ approximately 200mA +12V DC @ approximately 25mA -12V DC @ approximately 25mA Output Levels: 0-10V DC External Sync Input: TTL level (0-5V) DC, triggers on falling edge

 The NE555 timer is wired as an asyncronous rectangular wave clock oscillator.
-It creates pulses that are used by the microprocessor to step through the selected waveform.
+It creates interrupt pulses for the Motorola MC67805P3 microprocessor which cause the program to step through the selected waveform.
+Note the typo on the schematic, it is not an MC68HC705P3 chip.
 Coarse adjustment to the 555 is made by selection of three timer capacitors.
 Fine adjustment is performed by changing a variable resistor.

-The LFO clock signal is fed into the microprocessor's interrupt pin.
+The LFO clock signal drives the microprocessor's interrupt pin.
 Each pulse causes the software to advance to the next waveform value in a stored table and send the value to the input side of the DAC, resulting in a new analog value on the output of the DAC.
-When the end of the table is reached, the software loops back to the beginning of the table.
+When the end of the table is reached, the software loops back to the beginning.
 The sync input goes to pin PC3.
 This signal is either manually generated with a pushbutton, or externally generated with a TTL level signal.
 When the sync input goes high, the microprocessor resets the to the beginning of the selected waveform table.

 One of eight waveforms is selected from eight tables using the 3 bit BCD select switch that is wired to PC0, PC1 and PC2.
 If a suitable BCD switch cannot be found, three SPDT toggle switches can be substituted.